aertslab/arboreto/docs/algorithms.rst

 ---------

-GRNBoost2 is the flagship algorithm for gene regulatory network inference, hosted in the Arboretum framework.
+GRNBoost2 is the flagship algorithm for gene regulatory network inference, hosted in the Arboreto framework.
 It was conceived as a fast alternative for GENIE3_, in order to alleviate the processing time required for larger datasets (tens of thousands of observations).